 Check The Water Level

 Be careful not to overfill your tank, as betta fish can jump, which can be a problem if you leave the tank for any length of time.
 Betta fish have been known to jump out and swim down into pipes, so it’s important that your betta is always secure in their aquarium.

 Betta fish are used to living in shallow water as they live in rice patties, so they will survive with the water level being slightly lower than normal.

 Consider Adding Aquarium Salt

 It is not necessary, but some Betta owners add aquarium salt.
 It helps protect against parasites and also helps Betta fish heal from illness.

 The recommended dosage is one tablespoon per gallon of water or half that for smaller doses of salt.
-Make sure you don’t add too much as this can harm your Betta’s health and cause stress to the point where they cannot cope with being in their tank.
+Ensure you don’t add too much as this can harm your Betta’s health and cause your betta stress to the point where they cannot cope with being in their tank.

-Although betta fish can survive for up to 14 days without food, I would never recommend that you do it; however, it is useful to know, and if you have no other option, follow the steps above.
+Although betta fish can survive for up to 14 days without food, I wouldn’t recommend you do it often.
+It is useful to know your betta can go several days without feeding, and fasting helps digestion and overall health.

 When you return home, all being well, your Betta should be healthy and happy, waiting for you!